-Minister Responsible for Rural and Remote Health
+Minister responsible for Rural and Remote Health

 MLA for Yorkton

-Because of their community involvement and volunteerism, Greg and his wife Leone were recognized in 2005 with the Saskatchewan Centennial Medal.
+Because of their community involvement and volunteerism, Greg and Leone were recognized in 2005 with the Saskatchewan Centennial Medal.
 Greg was recognized again in 2012 with the Hal Rogers Fellow Award, the highest honour presented by the Kinsmen of Canada.

 Greg has served as the Legislative Secretary to the Minister of Social Services (Community-Based Organizations initiative), Legislative Secretary to the Minister of Environment (Recycling), and Legislative Secretary to the Premier (Vulnerable Youth).
 Greg has also served as Chair of the caucus standing policy committee on human services as well as the Standing Committee on Human Services.
 He served as Deputy Government Whip and was appointed as Whip in May of 2012.
 Greg was asked to serve as Minister of Rural and Remote Health in September of 2014.